 Small class sizes are also a priority in our ECE program.
 They allow you to interact closely with your classmates and professors so you can get a private school education at a public school price.

-- Degree completion in as little as two years, or 30 credit hours, including summer semesters*
+- Degree completion in as little as one year (31 credit hours, including summer semesters)

-- High quality, affordable education and career preparation for less than $2,600 for six hours per semester**
+- High quality, affordable education and career preparation for ECE

 - Specialized coursework aligned with the National Association for the Education of Young Children (NAEYC) advanced standards

 - Accomplished faculty mentors with real-world experience who are invested in your success

 - Experiential learning opportunities each summer teaching hands-on activities to children attending Pioneer Digital Days Summer Camp

 - Rolling admissions with no application deadline

 In addition to the MEd in Early Childhood Education, the Literacy and Learning department also offers opportunities for graduate certificates in Curriculum Development and Leadership and Advocacy.